arkency/posts/posts/2017-10-02-event-sourcing-whole-app-opinions.md

 Being honest about a technology or a technique is not only knowing _"the good parts"_ but also what pitfalls to be aware of.

 There is [No Silver Bullet](https://en.wikipedia.org/wiki/No_Silver_Bullet).
-In the end you'll have to make a judgement — in the context in your application and the business domain it supports.
+In the end you'll have to make a judgement — in the context of your application and the business domain it supports.

 It is however good to **know your options first** and **what price tag** does each of them comes with.